 Michelle Donelan MP, Minister of State for Universities, 10 September 2020

-The Teaching and Learning Conference 2021: Teaching in the Spotlight: What is the Future for HE Curricula? will aim to:
+The Teaching and Learning Conference 2021: Teaching in the Spotlight: What is the Future for HE Curricula? aimed to:

 - Create space for delegates to engage in creative thinking around teaching and learning towards continuous curriculum enhancement and innovation